bubroz/privacy-scanner/privacy_scanner/README.md

 # Privacy Scanner

-A Python-based tool that helps users identify which of their installed Android applications are potentially selling their data, based on the Gravy Analytics leaked dataset.
+A Python-based tool that helps users identify which of their installed Android applications are potentially selling their data, based on the Gravy Analytics leaked dataset (https://github.com/bubroz/privacy-scanner/blob/main/privacy_scanner/data/collectors_database.csv).
 The tool provides risk assessments and detailed reports about data collection practices.

 ## Features